Applying Machine Learning Techniques To Intermediate-Length Cascade Decays: Spin Determination

 As before, we compute the ADOs of the HL variables (at the testing spectrum).
 The variables with the highest ADOs for spin determination are shown in table~\ref{tab:ado-spin}.
 Replacing the DL variables with $(m_{+-}, \text{MET})$ results in a similar performance for event-by-event spin determination. $m_{+-}$ is identified by the ADO method to be very effective in spin determination, matching the results presented in ref.~\cite{Wang_spin}.

 The HL network we use has two hidden layers containing 30 units each.
 Using the output of this event-by-event HL classifier network, we construct ensemble-based classifiers as we did for the DL variables.
 Figure~\ref{fig: spin-HL} shows the performance of the HL ensemble-based classifiers.
-Comparing figures~\ref{fig: spin-DL} and~\ref{fig: spin-HL} shows that with an ensemble-based analysis, the just the two HL variables $(m_{+-}, \text{MET})$ match the performance of the DL network.
+Comparing figures~\ref{fig: spin-DL} and~\ref{fig: spin-HL} shows that with an ensemble-based analysis, just the two HL variables $(m_{+-}, \text{MET})$ are sufficient to match the performance of the DL network.